 Why Specifically Anti-Racism Instead Of Other Types of Bigotry?

 Frequently, people call this work “diversity” or “equity, diversity, and inclusion.”
 We do this work specifically through an anti-racism lens because it is one of the most complicated and difficult forms of oppression to dismantle.
-Those striving to be an anti-racist nonprofit often push aside the racial piece of equity work when faced with a crowded table, it is easy for anti-racism efforts to be pushed aside.
+Those striving to be an anti-racist nonprofit often push aside the racial piece of equity work when faced with a crowded table.
 People gravitate toward doing the easiest tasks first.
 We utilize an intersectional perspective that incorporates other forms of oppression such as patriarchy/sexism, ableism, classism, and homophobia.

 The facilitation we do is suitable for both white people and people of color, since racism is something that impacts both groups.
 And we have a team of partners who represent a diverse combination of race, gender, sexual identity, age, socioeconomic class, ability, and more.